yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorReport.md

 - Utterance         -- the utterance
 - Labels            -- the true labels for the utterance
 - Predictions       -- the labels predicted by the Orchestrator model
-- Close Predictions -- some other labels predicted with a close high score to that of the predicted label.
+- Close Predictions -- some other labels predicted with a close, high score to that of the predicted label.

 Besides the prediction score, the report also shows the closest example to the utterance within the label's utterance set.
+Below is a screen snapshot of an ambiguous report:

 ![Evaluation Report Ambiguous](media/EvaluationReportTabVaAmbiguous.png)

-### How to use this section

-**TBD**

-Sometimes some dataset might contain utterances tagged with the same labels multiple times.
-The report also lists this redundancy.

-- Multi-label utterances and their labels
-- Duplicate utterance and label pairs

-### How to use this section

-**TBD**

-###
+Ambiguous utterances can be a sign of overlapping intent labels.
+In another word, two intent labels may have their utterance pools semantically close to each other.
+In the example report about, the utterance "what my events today" was correctly predicted with the Calendar intent label and the closest example is
+"What is on my calendar today".
+However the FAQ3 intent was also predicted with a high school and the closest example from that intent is "What's going on today."
+From these two closest example, one can remove the latter from the FAQ3 intent as it is now more specific to the Calendar intent, then just a FAQ example.

 ## Misclassified

 This section reports on utterances with incorrect predictions.
-An a misclassified predication is one in which an Orchestrator model falsely predicts its intent label.
+A misclassified predication is one where an Orchestrator model falsely predicts its intent label.
 Usually the label with the highest prediction score is chosen as the predicted label, but it can be different from the ground-truth label for the utterance.

 Similar to the last section, the report also lists the prediction and ground-truth labels with their prediction scores and closest examples.
+Below is a screen snapshot of the misclassified report.
+A user can also follow the utterances list and decide to update their intent labels and or rephrase the utterances themselves.

 ![Evaluation Report Misclassified](media/EvaluationReportTabVaMisclassified.png)

-### How to use this section

-**TBD**

 ## Low Confidence

 This section reports on predictions that scored too low to be considered "confident" intent detection.

-Sometimes a prediction may be predicted correctly with the highest scores among all labels, but the score is very low, lower than the provided threshold (see more on thresholds here **TBD**).
+Sometimes a prediction may be predicted correctly with the highest scores among all labels, but the score is very low, lower than a threshold.
 We call such predictions low confidence.
+Notice that there are several default thresholds used to guide producing the report sections thus far.
+Usually an Orchestrator user can just predict a label with the highest score, but he/she can also utilize some thresholds for a fine-tuned prediction in a chat bot's dialog logic.

 Just like the last sections, the report lists the prediction and ground-truth labels with their prediction scores and closest examples.
+Also like the previous sections, the utterances listed in this section can guide a user how to improve the snapshot file.

 ![Evaluation Report Low Confidence](media/EvaluationReportTabVaLowConfidence.png)

-### How to use this section

-**TBD**

 ## Metrics